 Sometimes when we immediately spring a coping tool on an upset child, it becomes yet another demand that overwhelms their system—especially when your voice or body language seems stressed, anxious, annoyed, or urgent.
 No wonder they don’t want to comply!

-So first use one of the coping tools on yourself, like taking five deep breaths and then checking on your own stress level.
+So first use one of the coping strategies on yourself, like taking five deep breaths and then checking on your own stress level.
 Emotions can be contagious, and your self-regulation might help your child begin to find a calmer state.
 This approach is often called co-regulation.

 Give them space to blow off steam